mustafataibah/mustafataibah/README.md

 # 💫 About Me:
-Hey, my name is Mustafa 👋, a senior Computer Science major at Boston University with a minor in Data Science. <br>
+Hey, my name is Mustafa 👋, a senior Computer Science major at Boston University.<br>
-I specialize in full-stack development with a deep understanding of React and Node.js. <br>
+I specialize in full-stack development. <br>
 I am experienced in all stages of project development.
 Collaborating with diverse teams, I’ve honed my problem-solving skills and ability to deliver end-to-end solutions. <br>
 Check out my GitHub for my projects.
 Feel free to collaborate! <br>